-With the average cost of undergrad at $35,676 a year for a private education, it’s no surprise that many students will take out student loans to pay for their education.
+With the average cost of tuition at a private college close to $40,000 per year, it’s no surprise that many students will take out student loans to pay for their education.
 These student loans come in all shapes and sizes: federal or private, subsidized or unsubsidized, cosigned or not.

-While the vast majority of students who take out private loans have a cosigner to guarantee the loan, that’s not an option for everyone.
+Most federal student loans do not require a credit check and can be borrowed without a cosigner.
+While the majority of students who take out private loans have a cosigner to guarantee the loan, that’s not an option for everyone.
 A cosigner — generally a family member or close friend — is someone who guarantees they will pay back your student loan if, for some reason, you can’t.

 Can You Get a Federal Student Loan Without a Cosigner?

 The short answer is yes.
-The first step in qualifying for a federal financial aid package is to fill out the FAFSA (Free Application for Federal Student Aid) .
+The first step in qualifying for a federal financial aid package is to fill out the Free Application for Federal Student Aid (FAFSA) .

-You’ll submit your financial information and your parents’ information too, if you’re a dependent.
-Depending on your financial need, you’ll then be offered a combination of federal student loans — including subsidized and unsubsidized Direct Loans or PLUS Loans — and work-study programs.
+You’ll submit your financial information and, if you’re a dependent student, your parents’ information too.
+Depending on your financial need, you’ll then be offered a combination of federal student loans — including subsidized and unsubsidized Direct or PLUS Loans — and work-study programs.

 Can You Get a Private Student Loan Without a Cosigner?

-Even with federal loans, grants, and scholarships, you may still need to take out a private student loan to fully fund your education.
-To qualify for a private student loan, you generally have to be 18, a U.S. resident, and enrolled in school at least part time.
+To qualify for a private student loan, which are available from banks, credit unions, and online lenders, you generally have to be age 18 or older, a U.S. resident, and enrolled in school at least part time.
 Additionally, certain lenders may only approve loans if you are enrolled at schools that meet their criteria, which can vary from lender to lender.